Skip to Content

 Step 1.
 Preparation

-Slice the tofu into small cubes of 1 – 1.5 inch (2-3 cm).
-The tofu is soft, so for safety, you should place it on a flat cutting board to cut instead of handling it on your hand and cut.
-Except you are too familiar with tofu, like my mom, you can avoid washing cutting board by cutting it right on your hand.
+Slice the tofu into small cubes of 1 – 1.5 inches (2-3 cm).
+The tofu is soft, so for safety, you should place it on a flat cutting board to cut instead of handling it in your hand and cutting it.
+Unless you are very familiar with tofu, like my mom, you can avoid washing the cutting board by cutting it directly on your hand.

-For the lemongrass, pick 2-3 lemongrass.
+For the lemongrass, pick 2-3 stalks.
 Observe the outer skin; if it’s dry and tough, remove it before chopping.
-Cut off the hard ends of the lemongrass, then start to chop them thinly by hand.
-If you have a blender, it’s even easier: cut the lemongrass into 3-4 small pieces and blend them until it’s chopped.
+Cut off the hard ends of the lemongrass, then start chopping them thinly by hand.
+If you have a blender, it’s even easier: cut the lemongrass into 3-4 small pieces and blend them until chopped.

 Step 2.
 Fry tofu and lemongrass separately

-Before you chop lemongrass, add oil to a skillet or pan and turn on medium heat, to save your time waiting for the tofu to be fried.
-Once the oil starts to boil, add ½ tbsp of salt in, then tofu cubes, and fry all their 6 sides.
-The salt brings a savory taste to tofu, as well as helps to reduce oil splashing while frying.
-Note that don’t let the tofu pieces de dense in the pan or else they’ll stick together.
-Be patient until all the sides turn to a golden-brown color.
+Before you chop the lemongrass, add oil to a skillet or pan and turn on medium heat to save time while waiting for the tofu to fry.
+Once the oil starts to heat up, add ½ tbsp of salt, then the tofu cubes, and fry all six sides.
+The salt brings a savory taste to the tofu and helps reduce oil splashing while frying.
+Note: don’t let the tofu pieces become dense in the pan, or they’ll stick together.
+Be patient until all sides turn a golden-brown color.

 The total frying time is around 20-25 minutes.
-You can also deep-fry the tofu pieces and finish the dish way faster in only 10 minutes.
-However, it seems to waste a larger amount of oil.
+You can also deep-fry the tofu pieces and finish the dish much faster in only 10 minutes.
+However, it seems to require a larger amount of oil.
 When the fried pieces of tofu are done, set them aside.

 In the same pan, fry your chopped lemongrass until half-brown and the aroma spreads.

 Now return the tofu to the pan.
-Stir well to coat fried lemongrass over tofu; meanwhile the lemongrass gradually turns brown fully.
+Stir well to coat the fried lemongrass over the tofu; meanwhile, the lemongrass gradually turns fully brown.

 Serve the lemongrass fried tofu with steamed rice, soup, and green vegetables such as cucumber, coriander, spring onions, etc. Some eat it with rice vermicelli or as a side dish.
-The dipping sauce for this dish can be sweet chili sauce, fish sauce, hoisin sauce, soy sauce or siracha sauce.
+The dipping sauce for this dish can be sweet chili sauce, fish sauce, hoisin sauce, soy sauce, or sriracha sauce.

 How to store leftover fried tofu

-After enjoying hot lemongrass fried tofu, you may ask how long the leftover lasts, and how to store them well to keep its crispiness as long as possible.
-From my experience, the fried tofu at room temperature can be still crispy in 2-3 hours.
-After that, it may soften due to the air exposure.
+After enjoying hot lemongrass fried tofu, you may wonder how long the leftovers last and how to store them well to keep their crispiness as long as possible.
+From my experience, the fried tofu at room temperature can remain crispy for 2-3 hours.
+After that, it may soften due to exposure to air.

-To store in longer period, you must refrigerate it.
-Keep them in an air-tight container in fridge not more than 3 days.
-When eating, unfortunately, you need to re-fry it not only to reheat but also to recall the crispiness.
+To store it for a longer period, you must refrigerate it.
+Keep the fried tofu in an airtight container in the fridge for no more than 3 days.
+Unfortunately, when eating, you’ll need to re-fry it not only to reheat it but also to restore the crispiness.

 It’s also possible to freeze the fried tofu.
-To thaw frozen tofu, put them into microwave in 3-5 minutes.
-Then, if you would like to eat crispy one, again, you have to re-fry it.
+To thaw frozen tofu, put it into the microwave for 3-5 minutes.
+Then, if you would like to eat it crispy, you have to re-fry it.

 Variations of fried tofu

-Beside frying with lemongrass, you can try many more styles of fried tofu.
-You can add chopped chilies to make it a spicy dishes, spring onions and fish sauce to have Spring Onion Tofu, or tomato sauce in.
-Bare fried tofu is delicious as well, and it perfectly combines with rice vermicelli to become “tofu vermicelli” (in Vietnamese cuisine we call it “bún đậu”).
+Besides frying with lemongrass, you can try many more styles of fried tofu.
+You can add chopped chilies to make it a spicy dish, spring onions and fish sauce to have Spring Onion Tofu, or add tomato sauce.
+Plain fried tofu is delicious as well, and it pairs perfectly with rice vermicelli to become “tofu vermicelli” (in Vietnamese cuisine, we call it “bún đậu”).

 Be creative; try everything you like and share your experiences!